What to Bring

 When packing for your semester in Australia, keep in mind that the seasons are reversed in the Southern Hemisphere.
 When North America is enjoying warm, summer weather and longer days, Australia is experiencing cool, winter weather and early sunsets.
 Temperatures in Australia are calculated in degrees Celsius.
 To approximately convert degrees Celsius into Fahrenheit, simply double the temperature and add 30.
 Thus, if the temperature is 15 degrees Celsius, it is approximately 60 degrees Fahrenheit.

 Students participating in the North American summer program (Australian winter) should expect to encounter cooler temperatures (40s-50s degrees Fahrenheit).
-With such short winters, Australian buildings are not always equipped with forced hot air typical of American central heating systems.
+With such short winters, Australian buildings are not always equipped with central heating systems.
 The inside building temperatures may feel cooler during winter than you are accustomed to so bring clothes that can be easily layered and a warm coat.
 If you travel to the Blue Mountains during the winter months, dress warmly and bring gloves and a hat.

-Students in the fall (Australian spring) program will arrive during early spring and leave during the start of the summer season.
+Students in the fall (Australian spring) program will arrive during late winter / early spring and leave during the start of the summer season.
 Although the spring weather can be unpredictable, students should expect temperatures in the 60s and 70 degrees Fahrenheit with some cooler days.
-As the seasons move from spring to summer, temperatures tend to reach into the 80s F. Beach season officially begins in December with the occasional beach days scattered throughout the spring.
-You should pack a mixture of spring and summer clothes along with a bathing suit (known as a cossie in Australia) and sunglasses “or sunnies.”
+As the seasons move from spring to summer, temperatures tend to reach into the 80s F. You should pack a mixture of spring and summer clothes.

 Students in the North American spring (Australian summer) program will arrive during the height of summer and leave in Autumn.
-You should pack a mixture of lightweight summer clothing, bathing suits and beach wear as well as warmer clothes & a jacket suitable for autumn.
+You should pack a mixture of lightweight summer clothing as well as some warmer clothes and a jacket suitable for autumn.

 Internship Clothing